-- 1. Follow the safety guidelines listed in Safety instructions. - 2.
-For systems that support redundant PSU, ensure that both the PSUs are of the same type and have the same maximum output power. - NOTE: The maximum output power (shown in watts) is listed on the PSU label.
+- 1. Follow the safety guidelines listed in Safety instructions on page 66. - 2.
+For systems that support redundant PSU, ensure that both the PSUs are of the same type and have the same maximum output power. - (i) NOTE: The maximum output power (shown in watts) is listed on the PSU label.